kiafas-k/corpus/README.md

 Corpus is an automated corpora builder with NLP capabilities.
 Journalists can use it to visualise and monitor sentiment and public opinion about specific topics or entities such as companies or public figures and researchers can use it to build training sets for NLP experimentations.
-Corpus can also be used to monitor stock behavior in relevance to significant events.
+Corpus can also be used to visualize and examine the impact of a significant event to the stock market.
 The longer the parser is on-line the larger the corpora becomes leading to more accurate results.

 It is consisted of 2 sub systems: